ShrikeBin/SoftEng/list3/README.md

-# Design Patterns in Java

-This repository contains descriptions of various design patterns implemented in Java.

----
+#PATTERN DESING DESCRIPTION

 # Abstract Factory
-### Creates families of related objects without specifying their concrete classes.
+### Provides an interface for creating families of related or dependent objects without specifying their concrete classes.
+This promotes consistency among products in the same family and makes it easier to switch between different families.

 ---

 # Adapter
-### Allows incompatible interfaces to work together.
+### Acts as a bridge between two incompatible interfaces by converting the interface of one class into another that the client expects.
+It enables existing classes to work together without modifying their code.

 ---

 # Builder
-### Separates the construction of a complex object from its representation.
+### Constructs complex objects step-by-step, separating the construction process from its representation.
+It allows you to create different types of objects using the same construction process.

 ---

 # Composite
-### Composes objects into tree structures to represent part-whole hierarchies.
+### Composes objects into tree-like structures to represent part-whole hierarchies.
+It allows clients to treat individual objects and compositions of objects uniformly, making it easier to work with recursive structures.

 ---

 # Decorator
-### Adds responsibilities to objects dynamically.
+### Dynamically adds or modifies the behavior of objects by wrapping them in decorator classes.
+This avoids creating subclasses for every possible combination of behaviors.

 ---

 # Facade
-### Provides a simplified interface to a complex subsystem.
+### Provides a simplified interface to a complex subsystem by hiding the underlying complexity.
+It allows clients to interact with the system more easily and promotes loose coupling between subsystems.

 ---

 # Factory Method
-### Defines an interface for creating an object, but lets subclasses alter the type of objects.
+### Defines a method in a base class for creating objects but lets subclasses override the method to specify the type of objects that will be created.
+It helps adhere to the principle of programming to an interface rather than an implementation.

 ---

 # Singleton
-### Ensures only one instance of a class exists.
+### Ensures that a class has only one instance and provides a global point of access to it.
+This is useful for managing shared resources or global configurations.

 ---

 # State
-### Allows an object to alter its behavior when its internal state changes.
+### Allows an object to change its behavior when its internal state changes.
+It delegates state-specific behavior to different state classes, making the code easier to maintain and extend.

 ---

 # Mediator
-### Defines an object that controls how other objects interact.
+### Centralizes communication between objects in a system, ensuring that objects do not communicate directly with each other.
+This reduces dependencies and simplifies the system by promoting loose coupling.

 ---

 # Observer
-### Notifies multiple objects about state changes.
+### Defines a one-to-many dependency between objects, so that when one object (subject) changes state, all its dependent objects (observers) are notified and updated automatically.
+It’s often used to implement event systems.

 ---

 # Prototype
-### Creates duplicate objects while keeping performance in mind.
+### Creates new objects by copying existing ones rather than creating them from scratch.
+This is useful when object creation is expensive, and cloning is more efficient.